rpoleski/MulensModel/developers_basics.md

 * Reset patch and minor version when major version is incremented.
 Reset patch when minor version is incremented.

 List of files to be updated: README.md docs/source/conf.py docs/source/install.rst source/MulensModel/version.py

+Also for code releases you should temporarily remove use cases and developers\* files.